When Lifestyle Changes Don’t Control Cholesterol

 This is not to say that if your high cholesterol is an inherited thing, you can simply blow off taking great care of yourself—you can’t.
 “Lifestyle changes, including diet and exercise, are the foundation for all patients,” Dr. Mintz insists.
 But many people must also take medication.
 (If you have a genetic pre-disposition for high cholesterol, you’ll almost certainly need to do so).
 Still, it all depends on how high your cholesterol is, as well as the state of your heart health now.

 Dr. Mintz says you should be on a statin or other cholesterol-lowering medication if you’ve already had a heart attack or coronary artery bypass surgery.
+You should also be on a statin if you have high blood pressure, in order to reduce your risk of heart attack or stroke.
 Other conditions that require medication to control cholesterol include:

 A prior stroke or transient ischemic attack, or mini-stroke